0xDEADFED5/xtermia/README.md

 - Not screenreader compatible, but the OG webclient is

 ### Installation
-Copy this entire folder structure to your Evennia game folder.
+- Backup your existing game folder.
-NOTE: This will overwrite your current game's typeclasses/accounts.py!
+- Copy this entire folder structure to a **fresh** Evennia game folder.
-This shouldn't be an issue for most people, but if you have a customized accounts.py of your own, just comment out the call to `session.msg` from your `at_post_login` function instead.
+- NOTE: This will overwrite your current game's default_cmdsets.py

 Add this line to your mygame/server/conf/settings.py: